IntroCSCI/colorvisionproject-nggerbino/README.md

-# !!!Color vision Project!!!
+# Color vision Project

-*The program i have made will give you 5 colors that are visibly diffrent even to color blind people, all you have to is either chose between the two diffrent ways of generating color, input is the name of the file a color, and if you are doing the "Personality Test" then you also have to answer the presonality question.*
+The program i have made will give you 5 colors that are visibly diffrent even to color blind people, all you have to is either chose between the two diffrent ways of generating color, input is the name of the file a color, and if you are doing the "Personality Test" then you also have to answer the presonality question.

 ### v0.2 Updates

-*I fixed the output of the code made the code much easier to use and fixed alot of the problems with my code that i had in the first version.
-I also added a new function that allows people to use their personality to come up with a diffrent color scheme.*
+I fixed the output of the code made the code much easier to use and fixed alot of the problems with my code that i had in the first version.
+I also added a new function that allows people to use their personality to come up with a diffrent color scheme.

 ### v1.0 Updates

-*I fixed many more bugs and made it much easier to use, made the colors available to find in one of the prompts in my code, I also added a class statement to keep things a bit more tidy and easier to use.
-I have also added more comments to make it easier to understand.*
+I fixed many more bugs and made it much easier to use, made the colors available to find in one of the prompts in my code, I also added a class statement to keep things a bit more tidy and easier to use.
+I have also added more comments to make it easier to understand.

 ## Developer

-!!!Nathan Gerbino!!!
+Nathan Gerbino

 ## Example